justinmklam/pycascades-2019/day-1-notes.md

 ## 08 - Ania Kapuścińska: Lint your code responsibly!

 - Linters can help find simple bugs, as well as style formatting
-- TODO: Check out pycodestyle, pyflakes
+- `TODO`: Check out pycodestyle, pyflakes
 - Two linters are YAPF by google and Black
 - pylint is powerful and configurable.
 The most comprehensive, but can take a while to run
 - Linters help you avoid doing stupid things in Python (since Python itself sometimes lets you do stupid things)